juliaesece/additional-materials/README.md

 ## 2. Installation
 ### Python
 This project was developed using Python and Anaconda, which you need to have installed in your machine.
-Due to conflicting packages, three different environments where necessary: LDA, tokenization, and socialsent.
+Due to conflicting packages, three different environments where necessary: `LDA`, `tokenization`, and `socialsent`.
 To recreate the environments, you can run

 ```